elijahparker000/elijahparker000.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Today, my dad and I are driving to Illinois to camp overnight and (fingers crossed) see the solar eclipse :sun::moon:
+Today, my dad and I are driving to Illinois to camp overnight and (fingers crossed) see the solar eclipse :sun: :moon: